dwyl/learn-elixir/README.md

 ```bash
 > mix new [project_name]
 ```
+We have chosen to call our project 'animals'

 This will create a new folder with the given name of your project and should also print something that looks like this to the command line:

 ```bash